UKHSA-Internal/data-dashboard-api/documentation/Schema.md

 - `/api/charts/v2/`

-This endpoint is used to retrieve a chart for a given topic metric, chart type and date.
+This endpoint is used to retrieve a chart for a given set of parameters.

 The parameters can be found in the `chart` section in the output from the call to the `/api/pages/v2/` endpoint.
 See [__Figure 2__](#figure-2) and [__Figure 4__](#figure-4) above.